PlutusCN/learngit/readme.txt

-Git is a version control system.
+Git is a distributed version control system.
-Git is free software distributed under the GPL. copyright to Richard
+Git is free software distributed under the GPL.
+Git has a mutable index called stage.